 Note: Certain products must be faulty to get a refund (e.g. CDs, magazines, newspapers, and perishables).

-FIND A CONTRACT: You can search online for current tenders and opportunities.
-Use the Contracts Finder utility to look for government contracts worth £10,000 and over.
+You can search online for current tenders and opportunities.
+Use the Government Contracts Finder utility to look for contracts worth £10,000 and over.

-THE PUBLIC SECTOR: There are different ways to sell services when tendering for public sector contracts.
-The guide also explains how to supply digital services through the Digital Marketplace, and others.
+There are different ways to sell services when tendering for public sector contracts.
+The help guide also explains how to supply digital services through the Digital Marketplace, and others.

-FCA AUTHORISATION: As a rule, offering credit to consumers means you would need to get authorisation from the Financial Conduct Authority and join the Financial Services Register.
+Note: As a general rule, offering credit to consumers means you would need to get authorisation from the Financial Conduct Authority and join the Financial Services Register.

-ONLINE SELLING: Selling though the Internet means you need to follow online selling regulations.
+Selling through the Internet means you need to follow online selling regulations.
 Check extra rules that apply when selling digital services such as downloads and streaming services.

 Sale of Goods and Services Law Guide for the United Kingdom